Retail Predictive Analytics Improve Business Outcomes

 Thanks to predictive analytics, retail organizations have managed to evolve from fixed pricing models to dynamic pricing.
 Dynamic pricing is a key factor for customer satisfaction because it reflects the appropriate price based on current market trends and demand.
 Adopting this approach allows for informed pricing models for which retailers will most likely sell a product or service, cut prices, or make small, calculated pushes to gain a competitive advantage.

-Predictive analytics use a variety of data such as inventory levels, competitor prices, sales history, client preferences, and even weather to come up with the optimal price to bolster revenue.
+Predictive analytics use a variety of information such as inventory levels, competitor prices, sales data, client preferences, and even weather to come up with the optimal price to bolster revenue.
 As a simple use case, take for example the ride hailing apps Uber and Lyft.
 The cost of a ride is the result of multiple variables such as traffic, weather, demand, etc. By utilizing dynamic prices, powered by predictive analytics, customers know they are paying a fair price and this, in turn, increases brand loyalty.

 Smart System of Recommendations